 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Inhibitor of Wnt signaling.
+endo-IWR 1 is an inhibitor of Wnt signaling.
 Induces an increase in axin2 protein levels; promotes β-catenin phosphorylation by stabilizing Axin-scaffolded destruction complexes.
 Promotes endothelial cell specification of cardiac progenitor cells

 Negative Control also available.